kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Etoposide
 	E. Aspirin

+#### Answer: A. Methotrexate - ?

 ### Q3.110
 Povidone–iodine surgical scrub is used as an antiseptic skin cleanser for preoperative scrubbing and washing by surgeons and theatre staff and preoperative preparation of patients’ skin.
 Which of the following statements about povidone–iodine is __true__?

 	A. It is a quaternary ammonium compound
 	B. It acts by disrupting the bacterial cell wall
-	C. It is bacteriostatic
+	C. It is bacteriostatic - F
 	D. It is active against spore-forming organisms
-	E. It acts by denaturing proteins
+	E. It acts by denaturing proteins - F

+#### Answer: D. It is active against spore-forming organisms - TRUE

 ## Questions 3.110-3.120